-Net cash used in financing activities in 2019, 2018 and 2017 was US\$(3,116) million, US\$(4,977) million and US\$(4,553) million, respectively.
-The decrease in cash used between 2018 and 2019 of US\$1,816 million reflects lower repayments of bonds and borrowings of US\$2,926 million, increased proceeds received from the issue of bonds of US\$311 million and increased proceeds from other borrowings of US\$591 million.
+The decrease in cash flows used between 2018 and 2019 of US\$1,861 million reflects lower repayments of bonds and borrowings of US\$2,926 million, increased proceeds received from the issue of bonds of US\$311 million and increased proceeds from other borrowings of US\$591 million.
 These were partially offset by the non-recurrence of one-off proceeds received in 2018 from the issue of shares to Mitsubishi in respect of the Quellaveco transaction of US\$851 million, the buyback of US\$777 million of ordinary shares under the Group's share buyback programme completed on March 2, 2020 and increased dividends paid to shareholders and non-controlling interests of US\$188 million.
-The majority of lease payments were reclassified from cash outflows from operating activities to cash outflows from financing activities.